Secretary of State of the Maison du Roi: History

-was given over to comte de Saint-Florentin.
+was given over to the comte de Saint-Florentin.

 The offices of the department were few: only four buildings in 1771, five in 1789.
 The department's archives are stored in two places: the "Grands Augustins" and the Palais du Louvre/Palace of the Louvre.

 Oversight

 The Maison du Roi

 The "Maison du Roi" (Household of the King) was the name of the military, domestic and religious entourage around the Royal Family in the Kingdom of France.
 In essence, the Secretary's oversight was purely formal, as the officers of the "Maison du Roi" were under the direct authority of the Grand Maître of France (Chief Steward of France).
 Moreover, in practice, the military branch of the Maison du Roi was run by the Minister of War.
 The "Secrétaire d'État à la Maison du Roi" was however in charge of recruiting officers for the "Maison du Roi", and would receive prospective applications for posts and submit them to the king for his approval.